gijit/gi/README.md

 https://github.com/go-interpreter/gi/blob/master/pkg/compiler/luaUtil.go

-The files above derive from GopherJS which compiles Go into Javascript; whereas `gi` translates Go into Lua).
+The files above derive from GopherJS which compiles Go into Javascript; whereas `gi` translates Go into Lua.
 This makes implementation usually very fast, since mostly it is just above figuring out how to re-write javascript into Lua.
+You are typically just checking the syntax of the source-to-source translation.

 c) When you are done, make sure all the tests are green `go test -v` in the compile/ directory.
 Run `go fmt` on your code.